freeCodeCamp/guide/pages/docs/certificates-guide/size-your-images/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Size your Images"
+title: "Size your Images"
+parent: "certificates-guide"
 ---

 CSS has an attribute called `width` that controls an element's width.
 Just like with fonts, we'll use `px` (pixels) to specify the image's width.